zv8001/Winrar-crack/README.md

 Click download source as zip
 Then just open WinRar Crack.cmd then the WinRar should be registered (:

-completely virus for you can edit the source code and see for yourself
+completely virus free you can edit the source code and see for yourself